Gaultheria depressa: Distribution and habitat

 In New Zealand, the prostrate habit and dependent fruit shielded by foliage from above suggest it is suited for dispersal by lizards.
 Furthermore, the ground weta species (Zealandosandrus maculifrons) has been recorded eating the fruit.

 It is suitable for rockeries in gardens in temperate climates and has been available commercially in England.
 It prefers well-drained acidic soil in part shade.

 Uses

-Early settlers in the southern district of New Zealand Otago used to make snowberry pies out of the Gaultheria depressa fruit.
+Early settlers in the southern district of Otago region of New Zealand used to make snowberry pies out of the Gaultheria depressa fruit.

 Varieties

 This species has the following varieties: